mashedcreative/gift-aid-for-woocommerce/README.md

 WooCommerce Gift Aid removes the need for any bespoke development to add this feature.
 Once installed, the plugin offers the following functionality:

 - A new section is added to the checkout with a customisable Gift Aid explanation and accompanying checkbox empowering the donor to reclaim Gift Aid on their donation.
-- If the donor elects to reclaim Gift Aid, confirmation of this will be added to both the thank you page and to the order confirmation email.
+- If the donor elects to reclaim Gift Aid, confirmation of this will be added to both the order confirmation/thank you page and to the order confirmation email.
 - Configurable settings added to the *Products* tab in the WooCommerce settings:
     - Checkbox to enable/disable the feature
     - Label for the checkbox e.g. 'Click here to reclaim Gift Aid'